-Public Art Collection on the Web
+Public Art Registry on the Web

 Ways to Discover Public Art

-If you haven’t already discovered them, there are six mini-tours of public art available.
+There are six mini-tours of public art available.
 The “10 Minute Art Tours” feature three to four public artworks within a ten minute walking distance of each other.
 You can use the tours to explore a new area of the city or rediscover your own neighbourhood.